Lifewise Coaching mind and body

 This balance of science, art and philosophy allows for a wholistic perspective which infuses all of my work.

 I traveled to the UK to complete my studies at the Anglo European Chiropractic College and British School of Osteopathy and since this time I have continued to study many forms of mind-body practice, somatic-embodied practices and healing-medicine.

 My studies have included Craniosacral Therapy, the Alexander Technique, Feldenkrais, Movement and Learning, Dance Therapy, Mindfulness, Non-Violent Communication, Stress Management, Resilience Coaching, and Group Coaching.
 I am currently studying Focusing with The International Focusing Institute.

-My further studies have included craniosacral therapy, the Alexander Technique, Feldenkrais, Movement and Learning, dance therapy, mindfulness and Non-Violent Communication.
-I have spent many years studying food and nutrition, gut health, immune function and the link between gut health and the brain.
-I maintain my own daily yoga and mindfulness practice and attend pilates sessions.
+I have spent many years studying neuroscience, food and nutrition, gut health, immune function and the link between the body and the brain.
+I maintain my own daily yoga, dance and mindfulness practice and attend pilates sessions as well as leading Qoya classes.
 Having regular coaching helps me to keep on track, stay inspired and develop my practice.

 Bodywise Somatics is the practice I now offer and teach.